The-Kian/PlantFriends/README.md

 └── jest/                 # Jest configuration
 ```

 See [ARCHITECTURE.md](./ARCHITECTURE.md) for detailed documentation.
+This project is a solo/hobby MVP — recommendations in `TECH_DEBT.md` are optional and intended as future improvements.

 ## 🏗️ Architecture